 Small Business Development Centers: Offer one-on-one counseling from people with long experience in aiding small business owners.
 These centers are a joint effort funded by both the U.S. Small Business Administration and individual states.
-They are often located in state colleges or universities Business Department.
+They are often located in the Business Department at state colleges or universities.

 SCORE: Matches entrepreneurs with executives who are expert in the field or related industry and have access to the resources the entrepreneur needs.

 United States Small Business Administration: Supports a network of assistance centers for specific small-business audiences, including women, veterans, exporters, and government contractors.